Matthew Perry

 Matthew Perry in 'Cougar Town'

-Matthew had many ideas for his own projects, one of which was the sitcom "Mr. Sunshine," which premiered in 2012.
-In the show, the actor served as the lead, co-writer, and producer.
-The show about a middle-aged clerk trying to find harmony in his life was cancelled after just one season.
-"Despite putting my all into it, the show was a huge success for about two weeks before everyone in the world decided they didn't want to watch it," Perry wrote years later.
+Matthew developed several passion projects, including the sitcom "Mr. Sunshine," which premiered in 2011.
+Perry starred in, co-wrote, and produced the series.
+The series about a middle-aged man searching for happiness was canceled after one season.
+"Despite putting my all into it, the show was a huge success for about two weeks before everyone in the world decided they didn't want to watch it," Perry later reflected.

 Matthew Perry in 'Mr. Sunshine'